juanferfranco/SistemasComputacionales/docs/_unidad2/sdlGettingStarted.rst

     the game simulation one step.
 It runs AI and physics (usually in that order).
 Finally, render() draws the game so the player can see what happened.

-Actividad 7: pintar en pantalla
+Actividad 7: pintar un rectángulo
 --------------------------------------

 Vas a renderizar un rectángulo en la ventana recién creada.
 Puedes actualizar el código